 For example, Fanshawe College is currently exploring the idea of a ‘tech buddy’ program that would provide a space for senior student volunteers to teach other students about the features of the platform.
 This would complement the college’s existing student ambassador program, which has already been very successful in driving adoption of FanshaweOnline.

-“To further increase learner adoption in online courses, Fanshawe engaged the D2L Learning and Creative Services team to convert 6 face-to-face courses to online.
-The Learning and Creative Services team worked collaboratively with Fanshawe team on the course conversions and the courses received positive reviews from our students.” – Linda Young, Senior Manager of Learning Systems Services, Fanshawe College
+“To further increase learner adoption in online courses, Fanshawe engaged the D2L Learning Services team to convert 6 face-to-face courses to online.
+The Learning Services team worked collaboratively with Fanshawe team on the course conversions and the courses received positive reviews from our students.” – Linda Young, Senior Manager of Learning Systems Services, Fanshawe College

 FanshaweOnline is awesome, easy and fast to use.
 I like the simple and clean design, and it works great on the web as well as mobile.Jihye Lee, Student Studying Internet Applications & Web Development, Fanshawe College

 The close relationship with D2L has led to a series of initiatives to improve the online learning experience and integrate the D2L Brightspace platform with third-party solutions and services.

 To reduce the workload of its staff, Fanshawe College worked with D2L to automate many of the time-consuming administrative tasks associated with administering, grading and recording the results of course assessment activities.

 “When looking for a replacement for our image scanning machine, we came across Akindi—a digital grading tool that can be easily integrated with the Brightspace platform, in fact we were the first D2L client to complete an integration between Akindi and Brightspace,” explains Young.